-Award Date: This field displays the date of the order or other court or adjudicative document making the EAJA award, which should fall within FY 2019.
+Award Date: This field displays the date of the order or other court or adjudicative document making the EAJA award.
 During the data-collection process, these dates were standardized and appear in the online database formatted as “MM-DD-YYYY.”

 Agency: Along with the next category, this field identifies the agency involved in the case.
 This field identifies (1) one of the 15 executive-branch departments (Department of Labor, for example) or (2) an “Other Agency” option for agencies that are not bureaus, components, subunits, or otherwise housed within one of the 15 executive-branch departments (Social Security Administration, for example).